 Establish an APIS account , if you don’t already have one.
 Our government, and now others, require approval of your crew and passengers before leaving the country, and returning.
 You will need to file a flight manifest at least one hour before you leave the U.S. as well as a return manifest at least one hour before you re-enter the US.
-Mexico has started the implementation of their own version, however there are differing opinions about if, or when, it will be applicable for private flights.
-We were not asked to file, and other pilots have reported the same (Winter 2014).
-Check before you fly, and if you want to file the Mexican APIS; Fltplan.com and others offer this service for a fee since there is no method of individuals to file directly with Mexican authorities.
+Mexico has started the implementation of their own version, and you must file before entering their country.

 After your first U.S. APIS filing, you will find it much easier on subsequent trips.
-You can enter your manifest through the APIS site or use one of the commercial sites, such as Fltplan.com or flashpass.net.
-I’ve used the later for over 4 years with great success, and it is amazingly easy to use.
+You can enter your manifest through the APIS site or use one of the commercial sites, such as Fltplan.com, Baja Bush Pilots, or flashpass.net.
 The U.S. APIS site (which is free) allows you to store crew information for future flights, but not passengers.
+All except the U.S. APIS site will also simultaneously file the required Mexican APIS report.
 If you fly frequently, especially with the same folks, the other providers allow you to store all of the information and make the process extremely easy, for a small fee.

 I frequently file both outbound, and return APIS manifests at the same time, since you can always update them if your plans change.